adriaaula/dada2_guidelines/README.md

 The script also writes a file to track reads through the pipeline.
 If you see a big drop in reads in some step, maybe something went wrong.

 ## 2 - Merge runs & add taxonomy

+In some cases, our dataset is splitted into multiple sequencing runs.
+Each of them should be processed separatedly with the `dada2` algorithm, and here we will join the outputs (`seqtab` files) into a merged version with the abundance tables.
+See the [Big data](https://benjjneb.github.io/dada2/bigdata.html) for a detailed explanation.

+Additionally, the taxonomy of the various ASVs will be established with the `assignTaxonomy` and `assignSpecies` functions.
+See the [taxonomy tutorial](https://benjjneb.github.io/dada2/assign.html) for further details!

 ## 3 - Look for duplicates/Clustering